KIrynaW/coast-keepers-project/README.md

 - #### About Page
   - About page introduces the user to the story of how Coast Keepers initiative started.
-  - It has a pleasent visual story flow, with the eye traveling from the image to the left and then text to the right.
+  - It has a pleasant visual story flow, with the eye traveling from the image to the left and then text to the right.

      ![About Us text and photo of the team](docs/readme-images/aboutus-feature.jpg)